-The Top Foods That Promote Hair Growth & Health
+Foods That Promote Healthy Hair Growth in Black Adults

-Your hair grows at a rate of about 0.5 inches (1.25 cm) each month and 6 inches (15 cm) per year.
+The African American hair growth rate is about 0.5 inches (1.25 cm) each month and 6 inches (15 cm) per year.
 Age, health, genetics, and food all influence how quickly hair grows.
+And while part of hair growth is genetics, you don't just have to come to terms with hair loss or hair fall.
+You can do something about it.
+Chances are, your diet is not optimized for hair growth.

 Eating a well-balanced diet rich in essential nutrients can help promote hair growth, particularly if you’re suffering from hair loss as a result of poor nutrition.

-Knowing which vitamins and nutrients are necessary for hair growth and hair health helps determine the ideal diets.
+Knowing which vitamins and nutrients are necessary for healthy hair growth helps determine the ideal diets.
 Consuming meals high in vitamin C, E, D, biotin, and zinc, for example, can help with hair growth.

 Eat nutrient-rich foods that are scientifically shown to help your hair—and avoid those that only harm it—to influence its thickness, promote hair growth or lessen shedding, luster, and even the likelihood of greying.